daabir/react-node-jwt-login/README.md

 **I have created this repo to help you understand how an efficient and simple token-based-login-system should work**

-If you go through the code, you will understand how to set up:
+Once you go through the code, you will understand how to set up:

 - ReactJS
 - Redux and React-Redux (for state management)